scrapinghub/frontera/docs/source/topics/frontier-at-a-glance.rst

 What's next?
 ============

-The next obvious steps are for you to :doc:`install Frontera <installation>`, and read the :doc:`architecture overview <architecture>` and :doc:`API docs <frontier-api>`.
+The next obvious steps are for you to :doc:`install Frontera <installation>`, read the :doc:`architecture overview <architecture>` and :doc:`API docs <frontier-api>`.
 Thanks for your interest!